 It’s an upcycling project!
 You can never go wrong with bringing new purpose to ‘trash’ instead of letting them pile up in landfills.
 And they’re free!
-If you don’t have any empty bottles with you, you can always ask from friends, or at the most buy for a very, very cheap price.
+If you don’t have any empty bottles with you, you can always ask friends, or at the most buy for a very, very cheap price.

-These watering wine bottles do not only serve to make sure your plants are hydrated, they also help to identify your plants since you’ll be labeling them with etching cream.
+These watering wine bottles not only serve to make sure your plants are hydrated, but they also help to identify your plants since you’ll be labeling them with etching cream.

-Now you have a sturdier and beautiful ‘watering globe’.
-What do you say we get this started and put as many of these watering bottles you want all over your yard? :D
+Now you have a sturdier and more beautiful ‘watering globe’.
+What do you say we get this started and put as many of these watering bottles as you want all over your yard? :D